lebigot/realtime_annotate/README.rst

 --------------------------

-Annotations can now be navigated faster (with the left and right arrows), and this works even if multiple annotations fall at the same time.
+Annotations can now be navigated faster (with the left and right arrows), and this now works even if multiple annotations fall at the same time.

 Version 1.6.1 (2018-06-17)
 --------------------------